-‘Riverdale’ Episode 5 Spoilers: Betty Finds Out The Dark Secrets of Her Family?
+‘Riverdale’ Episode 5 Spoilers: Betty Finds Out The Dark Secrets Of Her Family?

-This week marks the airing date of The CW’s Riverdale episode 5, titled “Heart of Darkness”, which is quite befitting with how the show has shaped up to be so far.
+This week marks the airing date of The CW’s Riverdale episode 5, titled “Heart of Darkness,” which is quite befitting with how the show has shaped up to be so far.
 When the series was first announced last year, no one knew quite what to expect with the reboot adaptation of the classic, iconic yet admittedly juvenile Archie Comics.
 Warning: read further ahead at your own risk for spoilers.

 The new series, that has been running on The CW and Netflix since last January, has surprisingly managed to stand on its own, taking what fans know of their favorite characters and storylines and spinning it all into a dark, sarcastic reality that still presents hope and sunshine, making it all the more addicting to watch.
-With Riverdale episode 5, the audience is firmly hooked into the mysteries of this tiny hometown, with each new episode giving you answers; at the same time, raising a lot more questions.
+With Riverdale Episode 5, the audience is firmly hooked into the mysteries of this tiny hometown, with each new episode giving you answers; at the same time, raising a lot more questions.

 Twin Mysteries

-At the center of the mystery is Jason Blossom – twin of Cheryl Blossom, jock, popular kid, drowned corpse with a bullet wound on his forehead.
+At the center of the mystery is Jason Blossom — twin of Cheryl Blossom, jock, popular kid, drowned corpse with a bullet wound on his forehead.
 The latest trailer shows that we’ll all finally be attending his funeral and getting access to the Blossom family mansion (see trailer below).
 There’s some serious horror movie vibe here as Cheryl is seen walking in a dramatic red dress, holding up a candelabra in the dark.
-She suddenly screams and we see a splash of blood.
-Will something bad be happening to Cheryl in episode 5?
+She suddenly screams, and we see a splash of blood.
+Will something bad be happening to Cheryl in Episode 5?
 And through association, will that affect Veronica Lodge, who will be developing a closer relationship to the bitchy redhead in this episode?
 Ronnie was seen comforting Cheryl during the pep rally, after the former broke down and ran to the locker room, after remembering her twin.

 Miss Grundy’s Connection to Jason

 According to Comicbook, the Blossom family has a secret agenda, as they finally move forward with the funeral arrangements.
 On top of the investigation is Betty Cooper, who along with Jughead, has redirected her attention back to Jason’s death, after being sidetracked with Archie and Miss Grundy’s relationship in the last episode.
-Speaking of the music tutor, Miss Grundy’s exit seemed too abrupt and it might be that she still has reason to come back to Riverdale.
+Speaking of the music tutor, Miss Grundy’s exit seemed too abrupt, and it might be that she still has reason to come back to Riverdale.
 Who knows, she was also Jason Blossom’s music tutor, as she had mentioned in episode 4 to Betty, and might somehow still be connected to his death.
 If you think about it, although she has a great alibi in Archie, could she be connected to Jason in more ways that one?
 As seen in the end of the last episode, it seems that Miss Grundy really has an eye for younger men, signified by her oversized, heart-shaped sunglasses (seen in an episode 1 flashback where she invites Archie into her car).
 Could Jason also have been involved with her?
 Did it have something to do with his wanting to disappear?

 Riverdale’s Sleuthing Duo ‘Bughead’